Notes about / tips

 not aware of a solution for tapes that exhibit this.

-I've heard of 'baking' tapes in an oven, but haven't gone there yet...
+with (at least temporarily) by 'baking' tapes in an oven, but haven't gone there yet...

 a tape will appear fine while tightly wound on the reel, but as the